elinscott/ase_koopmans/doc/workshop/workshop.rst

  * - Maxime Van den Bossche, Institut des Nanosciences de Paris, France
    - Global crystal structure optimization with ASE (and with a little help from DFTB)
- * - Jinhyun Chang, Technical University of Denmark, Denmark -
+ * - Jin Hyun Chang, Technical University of Denmark, Denmark -
  * - Erik Fransson, Chalmers University of Technology, Sweden
    - Development of softwares for atomic-scale modeling: Cluster expansions and force constants